symeneses/MLS-C01/4_implementation/Deploying.md

 ## SageMaker Neo

 Optimizes trained models in the hardware (Intel, NVIDIA, ARM, Cadence, Qualcomm, and Xilinx) where the model is deployed.
-It compiles TensorFlow, MXNet, and PyTorch models to create a executable that runs anywhere.
+It compiles TensorFlow, MXNet, and PyTorch models to create binary code and writes it in a shared object library, getting an executable that can run anywhere.
+The `compiler` saves two files: model definition and parameters.
+The `runtime` in execution loads these two files, and the shared object library.

 ## AWS IoTGreengrass